Bhagavad Gita Chapter 1 Verse 26 Meaning

 What is the main idea of Bhagavad Gita 1.26?

 Then, Arjuna (son of Pritha) saw there (in the armies) stationed fathers, grandfathers, teachers, maternal uncles, brothers, sons, grandsons, and friends.
-This verse emphasizes moral dilemma with clarity and purpose.
+Situated within the chapter on Arjuna's Dilemma, this verse contributes to the Gita's exploration of grief and its relationship to moral crisis....

 How can I apply Bhagavad Gita 1.26 in daily life?